eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/31-build-an-ios-react-native-app-for-uploading-to-the-ios-app-store-or-testflight.md

 - Ensure you have [registered your app for distribution](https://developer.apple.com/documentation/xcode/distributing_your_app_for_beta_testing_and_releases)
 - Click `Upload to App Store...` to deploy to test flight or the app store

-> Note: Xcode may display different options if you are running a newer version - follow [Apple's Distributing Your App for Beta Testing and Releases](https://developer.apple.com/documentation/xcode/distributing_your_app_for_beta_testing_and_releases) guide for more information.
+> ❗Note: Xcode may display different options if you are running a newer version - follow [Apple's Distributing Your App for Beta Testing and Releases](https://developer.apple.com/documentation/xcode/distributing_your_app_for_beta_testing_and_releases) guide for more information.

 ---